youssefelkorchi/AmanePass/backend/README.md

 ## 🔐 Breach Detection Feature

-Password Guardian includes a powerful local breach detection engine based on the **Have I Been Pwned** (HIBP) password dataset.
+AmanePass includes a powerful local breach detection engine based on the **Have I Been Pwned** (HIBP) password dataset.

 ### How It Works